awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-filesystem.md

 `StorageType`  <a name="cfn-fsx-filesystem-storagetype"></a>
 Sets the storage type for the file system you're creating\.
 Valid values are `SSD` and `HDD`\.
 + Set to `SSD` to use solid state drive storage\.
-SSD is supported on all Windows and Lustre deployment types\.
+SSD is supported on all Windows, Lustre, and ONTAP deployment types\.
 + Set to `HDD` to use hard disk drive storage\.
 HDD is supported on `SINGLE_AZ_2` and `MULTI_AZ_1` Windows file system deployment types, and on `PERSISTENT` Lustre file system deployment types\.
  Default value is `SSD`\.
 For more information, see [ Storage Type Options](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/optimize-fsx-costs.html#storage-type-options) in the *Amazon FSx for Windows User Guide* and [Multiple Storage Options](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html#storage-options) in the *Amazon FSx for Lustre User Guide*\.
 *Required*: No